iljohnson/LawnBowls/README.md

 # Lawn Bowls Round Robin Tournament Draw

-A python tool which produces a Lawns Bowls draw given a number of teams and number of rounds.
+A python and windows tool which produces a Lawns Bowls draw given a number of teams and number of rounds.
 The draw is then exported by the tool to an Excel workbook.

 The draw is based on a round robin format and best fit of teams to rinks across the rounds.